lethal-guitar/SaucerMapViewer/README.md

 ## Map viewer

 The map viewer is written in C++, and uses SDL+OpenGL.
-It's currently fairly basic: It can open and display all of the game's level files, but it can't display all elements of a map yet, and only offers very basic camera movement.
+It's currently relatively basic: It can open and display all of the game's level files, but it can't display all elements of a map yet, and only offers very basic camera movement.

 Use the up/down arrow keys to move forwards/backwards, and left/right to turn.
 Holding shift + arrow up/down allows moving up and down vertically.

 ### What works

-* Displaying terrain, level geometry, and 3D models
+* Displaying terrain, level geometry, billboard sprites, and 3D models
 * Basic tank-control style camera movement
 * Toggling display of different elements

 ### What's missing

-* Displaying billboard sprites
 * Texture animations
 * Handling translucent surfaces
 * Lighting (texture brightness adjustments)